seadowg/matilda-maybe/README.md

 Either include in your Gemfile:

-    gem 'ruby-maybe'
+    gem 'matilda-maybe'

 Or, install for your system:

-    > gem install ruby-maybe
+    > gem install matilda-maybe

 ## Usage

 ### The Basics

-'Maybe' not 'Maeby'.
 This is an implementation of the 'Maybe' or 'Option' monad similar to that used [Haskell](http://www.haskell.org/haskellwiki/Maybe).
 Monads provide a safe way to create non deterministic programs (for example, when not all values are known at compile time).
 The Maybe monad allows programmers to